 16For he of kindness never thought, but hounded unto death

 the brokenhearted and the poor; he took their very breath.

-17He loved to curse—let cursing therefore also come on him;
+17He loved to curse—so cursing therefore also came on him;

-He found no joy in blessing, so keep blessing far from him.
+He found no joy in blessing, therefore blessing’s far from him.

 18He clothed himself with cursing as a garment that he wore;

 It entered to his inward parts like water and like oil.

 19 So it will be to him just like a cloak wrapped ’round about,

 And like a belt that constantly girds all his life throughout.

 20May this be the Lord’s payment to accusing enemies;